 I must tell you something in secret – I love Fernando Botero’s works.
 Many of his works were inspired by classic art.
 Or maybe “inspiration” is the wrong word here.
-For me, Botero paints remakes of famous artworks.
+For me, Botero painted remakes of famous artworks.
 Just look at these marvelous examples of Fernando Botero’s masterpieces.

 La Menina is a portrait of Infanta Margaret Theresa of Spain.
 This is inspired by Las Meninas by Diego Velázquez, one of the most mysterious group portraits in art history.
-You can read all about it here.

 Next up on our list of Fernando Botero’s masterpieces, we have the Arnolfini Portrait.
 The decoration of the room is slightly less detailed than in the original version, nevertheless, it contains all the important symbolic items: the mirror, the dog, the shoes, and the oranges.